Frequently Asked Questions

 What do the printable PDF cards look like?
 How do they work?

 The printable PDF cards are emailed to you after your purchase.
 They are designed to print out on one side of a standard 8.5x11 piece of paper.
 You simply fold the paper to make the card.
-These cards are identical in design to the paper cards and are a great way of giving a last minute gift without worrying about cards arriving in time.
+These cards are identical in design to the paper cards and are a great way of giving a last-minute gift without worrying about shipping time.

 You will need a PDF reader to print your cards.
 If you require one, you can download Adobe Reader for free here.